butterscotchstallion/limnoria-plugins/GoogleCSE/README.md

 ## Available Options ##

-apiKey - Your Google API key.
-This is available from the [API console] (https://console.developers.google.com/)
+Both the apiKey and searchEngineID are obtained from the [API console] (https://console.developers.google.com/)

+apiKey - Your Google API key

-searchEngineID - Search engine ID.
-Also available from the [API console] (https://console.developers.google.com/)
+searchEngineID - Search engine ID

 searchFilter - off, medium or off